 Now you can set different conditions using the parameters we discussed earlier.
 For example, here we’ll send the product recommendation email only to VIP users who have spent more than $200.

-Now, we will add a delay because you don’t want to overwhelm the user immediately after they place an order.
-You should recommend their product after a gap of some time.
+Now, we will add a delay so you don’t overwhelm the user immediately after they place an order.
+You should recommend their product after some time has passed.

 We will add the delay if the condition is met.

-To do so, click on the "+" icon and click on Delay.
+To do so, click the "+" icon, then click Delay.

 After that, add a delay and click on Save changes.
 We have added a 3-day delay.

 Now, you need to add another action that will send the email.
-To do so, click on the "+" icon and then select Action.
+To do so, click the "+" icon, then select Action.

 After that, from the Messaging tab, choose the “Send Email” action and click on Done to add the action.